"It’s

 milk has on humans, animals and the environment, the lucid liquid has

 correlations to sexual activity and fetishism.
-This transition from a pure

 essence into an adulterated substance can be manifested in various ways: its erotic